 - Change R23 to 680 Ohm.

-- Change resistor R4 for a 270K or 300K resistor to assist tuning.
+- Change resistor R4 for a 270K or 300K resistor to assist tuning (again, only if necessary.
+You may have to experiment to find the right value that works for you.).

 - Change R18 to 18K, 20K or 21K.